inkarkat/runVimTests/README.md

 - stunter.vim ([vimscript #5585](http://www.vim.org/scripts/script.php?script_id=5585)) is sourced inside a test script, offers a simple Test() assertion and finally prints test results in a TAP-like format within Vim.
+- VRoom (https://github.com/google/vroom) is a Python-based runner that executes test scripts that specify Vim commands and can verify buffer contents, messages, and more, by launching a Vim server.

 DESCRIPTION
 ------------------------------------------------------------------------------